Configuration

 Change Propagation

-Propagation Flow
+Propagation flow

 Section titled “Tenant Configuration Overrides”In multi-tenant mode, individual tenants can override a subset of the platform configuration.
 Overrides are stored in the tenant_settings_override table (or collection in MongoDB), scoped per tenant.
 See Multi-Tenancy for the overall tenant architecture.